linz/basemaps/docs/user-guide/how-to-use-and-customize-vector-tiles/how-to-customize-vector-tiles/README.md

 # How to customize vector tiles

-LINZ vector tile styles provided follow the Mapbox GL Style Specification.
-These JSON files define how vector tiles should be rendered, including colors, fonts, and feature visibility `https://basemaps.linz.govt.nz/v1/styles/topographic.json?api=YOUR_API_KEY`
+LINZ vector tiles can be styled using the [Mapbox GL Style Specification].
+This JSON-based specification defines how vector tiles should be rendered, including colors, fonts, and feature visibility.
+You can view an example of a complete style specification at `https://basemaps.linz.govt.nz/v1/styles/topographic.json?api=YOUR_API_KEY`.
+[Mapbox GL Style Specification]: https://docs.mapbox.com/style-spec/guides/

 ## Understanding the Shortbread Schema